ishine/brever/README.md

-# THIS IS NOT UP TO DATE

 # brever
 Binaural speech segregation in noisy and reverberant environments using deep neural networks.

+`brever` is a speech enhancement package based on PyTorch.
+It allows to generate datasets of noisy and reverberant mixtures from databases of clean speech, noise recordings and binaural room impulse responses (BRIRs).
+Models can then be trained to enhance speech and evaluated using different metrics.

 "brever" reads "reverb" backwards.

-# Description

-`brever` is a deep learning Python project implemented in PyTorch and that can be used for enhancement of speech corrupted by interfering noise and room reverberation.
-The package allows to generate datasets of noisy and reverberant mixtures from databases of clean speech, noise recordings and binaural room impulse responses (BRIRs).
-Great amounts of datasets and models can be created and trained thanks to an organization based on YAML configuration files and hash IDs to identify the models.

 # Installation